Fact-checked

 General information about vitamin B9

-For people who are not related to medicine, it is enough to know that otherwise vitamin B9 is called folic acid.
-Devotees in the secrets of such sciences as chemistry or biology know that folate and folacin are terms that designate vitamin B9.
-For the first time vitamin B9 was derived from spinach sheets, so its scientific name from Latin translates as "leaf".
-Folate is found mainly in plants, and can also be synthesized in the intestine by its microflora.
+For people who are not related to medicine, it is enough to know that vitamin B9 is otherwise called folic acid.
+Those initiated into the secrets of such sciences as chemistry or biology know that folate and folacin are terms denoting vitamin B9.
+Vitamin B9 was first extracted from spinach leaves, so its scientific name is translated from Latin as "leaf".
+Folate is found mainly in plants, and can also be synthesized in the intestines by its microflora.

-For normal operation of the body, you will need no more than 1000 micrograms of folate per day.
+For normal body function, you need no more than 1000 mcg of folate per day.

-Conditions under which the daily dose of vitamin B9 should be increased
+Conditions under which you should increase your daily dose of vitamin B9

-For pregnant women, the need for this vitamin greatly increases, about the same as for women breastfeeding.
-For people who lead an active lifestyle, with strong physical exertion, you need to increase the daily intake of vitamin B9.
+For pregnant women, the need for this vitamin increases significantly, about the same as for women who are breastfeeding.
+For people who lead an active lifestyle, with intense physical activity, it is necessary to increase the daily norm of vitamin B9.

-The beneficial effect of vitamin B9 on the body
+The beneficial effects of vitamin B9 on the body

-Vitamin B9 is needed for the proper formation of blood constituents and for the normal functioning of the digestive system.
+Vitamin B9 is needed for the full formation of blood cells and for the normal functioning of the digestive system.
 Folacin takes an active part in the process of cell division.
-It also synthesizes nucleic and amino acids, serotonin and noradrenolin - the main neurotransmitters.
-Without this vitamin there will be no formation of blood cells, hair and blood.
-Folate has a favorable effect on the metabolism of fats in the liver cells, promotes the dissolution of cholesterol.
-It interacts well with choline and other vitamins of group "B".
-Appetite and a healthy kind of skin is provided by this vitamin.
+It also synthesizes nucleic and amino acids, serotonin and norepinephrine - the main mediators of the nervous system.
+Without this vitamin, there will be no formation of blood cells, hair and blood.
+Folate has a beneficial effect on the metabolism of fats in liver cells, promotes the dissolution of cholesterol.
+It interacts well with choline and other B vitamins.
+Appetite and healthy skin are provided precisely thanks to this vitamin.

 Interaction with other substances

-With the interaction of folate with vitamins B12 and B, the risk of getting sick with atherosclerosis decreases, the formation of the amino acid-homocysteine exchange product, which clogs the vessels with atherosclerotic plaques, ceases.
-Vitamin B9 promotes the release of magnesium from the body.
-The human body grows and develops due to the interaction of two vitamins - B9 and B12, with the same help, there is a constant formation of blood cells.
+When folate interacts with vitamins B12 and B, the risk of developing atherosclerosis decreases, the formation of the amino acid metabolism product homocysteine, which clogs the vessels with atherosclerotic plaques, stops.
+Vitamin B9 helps remove magnesium from the body.
+The human body grows and develops thanks to the interaction of two vitamins - B9 and B12, with their help, the constant formation of blood cells occurs.

-Anemia or anemia manifests itself with a lack of folate in the body.
-Bloating of the tongue, diseases of the nervous system and bleeding gums - all these are symptoms of a lack of vitamin B9, and if your health is dear to you, then you need to urgently go to the doctor!
-He will give you the necessary dose of vitamins and prescribe a prescription.
-Deficiency of folate can cause intestinal bleeding and diseases such as gastritis, stomatitis or enteritis.
-The consequences of a lack of this vitamin can greatly affect your health, so it's better to provide yourself with the necessary amount of foods that contain vitamin B9.
+Anemia or low blood count is caused by a lack of folate in the body.
+Swollen tongue, nervous system diseases and bleeding gums are all symptoms of a lack of vitamin B9, and if you value your health, you need to see a doctor immediately!
+He will prescribe you the necessary dose of vitamins and write a prescription.
+Folate deficiency can cause intestinal bleeding and diseases such as gastritis, stomatitis or enteritis.
+The consequences of a lack of this vitamin can greatly affect your health, so it is better to provide yourself with the necessary amount of products containing vitamin B9.

-What affects the amount of vitamin B9 in food?
+What influences the amount of vitamin B9 in foods?

-Heat treatment of foods greatly reduces the amount of vitamin B9.
-So, if you cook vegetables, then up to 90% of the vitamin is lost, with the heat treatment of meat, the loss of vitamin reaches 95%.
-With conservation, the picture does not look better.
-You should consume as much as possible products containing folate fresh.
-They can be: cabbage broccoli, onions, lettuce, spinach or wild garlic.
+Heat treatment of food greatly reduces the amount of vitamin B9.
+So, if you boil vegetables, up to 90% of the vitamin is lost, when heat treating meat, the loss of vitamin reaches 95%.
+When canning, the picture does not look better.
+You should eat as many foods as possible that contain folate in fresh form.
+These can be: broccoli, onions, lettuce, spinach or wild garlic.

-The amount of folacin in the human body can decrease not only with a small intake of food, but also with a decrease in the amount of vitamins B6, C and B12.
-The latter affects the production of folate in the liver cells.
-If you eat a little protein, then the level of vitamin B9 can drop dramatically.
+The amount of folate in the human body can decrease not only with low food intake, but also with a decrease in the amount of vitamins B6, C and B12.
+The latter affects the production of folate in liver cells.
+If you eat little protein, the level of vitamin B9 can drop sharply.

-If you want to be healthy and beautiful, be sure to maintain the level of vitamins with a healthy lifestyle and the right choice of foods for your daily diet.
+If you want to be healthy and beautiful, be sure to maintain your vitamin levels through a healthy lifestyle and the right choice of foods for your daily diet.

 What foods contain vitamin B9?

-A large amount of vitamin B9 can be contained in nuts: walnut - 70 mcg, peanuts - 240 mkg, hazelnuts - 68 mkg, almonds - 40 mkg.
-Among the greenery, a large amount of folate is found in wild garlic (up to 40 micrograms).
-Spinach can contain up to 80 micrograms of folate, and in leeks, up to 32 micrograms.
-Fans of green salad can get up to 48 mcg of this vitamin.
+Nuts can contain a large amount of vitamin B9: walnuts - 70 mcg, peanuts - 240 mcg, hazelnuts - 68 mcg, almonds - 40 mcg.
+Among greens, wild garlic contains a large amount of folate (up to 40 mcg).
+Spinach can contain up to 80 mcg of folate, and leeks up to 32 mcg.
+Green salad lovers can get up to 48 mcg of this vitamin.

-In chicken, pork and beef liver can contain from 220 to 240 micrograms of folate.
-Different types of beans contain vitamin B9 in different amounts, but the average figure varies about 90 mcg.
-Broccoli cabbage contains 63 micrograms of folate, so include it in your diet.
+Chicken, pork, and beef liver can contain between 220 and 240 mcg of folate.
+Different types of beans contain different amounts of vitamin B9, but the average figure is around 90 mcg.
+Broccoli contains 63 mcg of folate, so include it in your diet.

-If you like to go for mushrooms, you should know that your labors will be rewarded, because mushrooms are very rich in vitamin B9: for example, a white fungus can contain up to 40 micrograms of folate, and mushroom - up to 30 mcg!
-Such an ingredient of any conservation, like horseradish, contains almost 37 μg of folate.
-Porridges are also very saturated with this vitamin, so the porridge contains 40 micrograms of vitamin B9.
-Often cook these foods, and you will not have problems with a lack of vitamin B9.
+If you like to go mushroom picking, you should know that your efforts will be rewarded, because mushrooms are very rich in vitamin B9: for example, a porcini mushroom can contain up to 40 mcg of folate, and a champignon - up to 30 mcg!
+Such an ingredient of any canning, like horseradish, contains almost 37 mcg of folate.
+Porridges are also very rich in this vitamin, so barley porridge contains 40 mcg of vitamin B9.
+Cook these products more often, and you will not have problems with a lack of vitamin B9.